 In the next step, you’ll push this commit to a remote repository.

 Up until this point, you have worked exclusively in your own environment.
 You can, in fact, still benefit from using Git this way, by using advanced command line functionality in order to track and revert your own changes.
 However, in order to make use of its popular collaboration features on platforms like Github, you’ll need to push changes to a remote server.

 The first step to being able to push code to a remote server is providing the URL where the repository lives and giving it a local name.
 To configure a remote repository and to see a list of all remotes (you can have more than one), use the

 - git remote add origin ssh://firstname.lastname@example.org/repository.git

 - git remote -v

 The first command adds a remote, called “origin”, and sets the URL to ssh://email@example.com/repository.git.

-Once you have a remote configured, you are now able to push your code.
+Once you have a remote configured, you are able to push your code.
 You can push code to a remote server by typing the following: